Study of Form Factors and Observables in $B_c^- \rightarrow \bar{D}^{(*)0}\ell^-\bar{\nu}_{\ell}$ and $B_c^- \rightarrow D^{(*)-}\ell^+\ell^-$ decays: Theoretical Background

 with $f_{D^{(*)}}$ being the decay constant of the respective meson. \end{itemize}

-Now, in all existing works available in literature that explores the decays of $B$ and $B_{c}$ mesons in pQCD framework \cite{PhysRevD.90.094018,PhysRevD.97.113001,Hu:2019bdf}, the authors, in their analysis, have considered the shape parameters $\omega_{B}$, $\omega_{B_{c}}$, $C_{D^{(*)}}$ and $\omega$ as inputs having a fixed numerical value.
-The novelty of our work is that we have considered these shape parameters as free parameters, and constrained them through a data driven analysis.
-Once the parameters are extracted, we then have obtained predictions of physical observables for semileptonic and rare decay channels of $B$ and $B_{c}$ mesons into $D^{(*)}$ mesons already discussed in subsection \ref{subsection:physical observables}.
+Now, in all existing works available in literature that explores the decays of $B$ and $B_{c}$ mesons in the pQCD framework \cite{PhysRevD.90.094018,PhysRevD.97.113001,Hu:2019bdf}, the authors, in their analysis, have considered the shape parameters $\omega_{B}$, $\omega_{B_{c}}$, $C_{D^{(*)}}$ and $\omega_{D^{(*)}}$ as inputs having a fixed numerical value.
+The lattice QCD information was incorporated only at the kinematic endpoint $q^{2} = q^{2}_{\text{max}}$.
+In contrast, our work provides a fully data-driven extraction of LCDA shape parameters $\omega_{B_c}$, $C_{D^{(*)}}$, and $\omega_{D^{(*)}}$.
+Unlike previous studies that fixed these parameters to model-dependent values, we treat them as free parameters and determine them through a global $\chi^2$ minimization.
+Performing such a joint fit using inputs from both $B_c \to D$ and $B \to D^{(*)}$ form factors have enabled us to achieve a unified determination of LCDA shape parameters, which ultimately allows us to extract the full correlation matrix among parameters, such as between $\omega_{B_c}$ and $C_{D^*}$, which would not be possible if the channels were analyzed separately.
+These correlations are essential for providing reliable uncertainty estimates for the predicted $B_c \to D^*$ pQCD form factors.